 We think that this camera is more for photos than videos.
 However, it still performs decently if you want to do some vlogging.
 For beginners, it will be more than ok, but over time you will definitely start to look for an upgrade.

-Here is another top contender for the best vlogging camera under 100 dollars.
+Here is another top contender for the best vlogging camera on a budget.
 Cameras above can be difficult to manage while vlogging because you don’t see yourself.
 Therefore, the video you record may not be so qualitative and in some cases, you might not even see your face after watching what you have recorded.
 And this can be a huge drawback.
 To fix this, you need a camera with a flip screen.
-Such cameras tend to be much more expensive than 100 dollars.
+Such cameras tend to be much more expensive.
 However, if you are ready to get one from not so well known brand like Rainbowday, you might end up getting exactly what you are after.

 Overall, this is a good beginner camera to start off with.
 It’s a great gift for someone who thinks about vlogging or just wants to start photographing to see if it’s made for them.
 Overall build quality is decent; you even get money back guarantee and a 12-month warranty.
 Don’t be scared of the brand.
 In fact, most cameras from well-known brands at this price range can be slightly worse.

-Are you looking for the best vlogging camera under 100 dollars?
+Are you looking for the best vlogging camera on a budget?
 Chances are, you’ve found it here.
 Let’s be honest; often vlogging cameras get broken easily because people use them on a daily basis and dropping it at some point is almost invadable.
 In, most cases one drop is enough to break your camera.
 This can hurt a lot if you bought a budget camera and after a few months, it gets broken.
 A solution?
 Getting an action camera like well-known Sony’s GoPro.
 But it’s quite expensive, what’s the solution?
 AKASE EK7000 is your best bet.
-This camera doesn’t cost more than 100 dollars and will do almost everything the GroPro would.
+This camera doesn’t cost much and will do almost everything the GroPro would.

 Another thing we loved is accessories that you get with it.
 There are tons of them – different straps and connections not even mentioning remote control and charger.
 In fact, it has more accessories than almost all more expensive cameras.